Prukutu/AOES-CLIM-CLIM680-Unix-Files-Directories/_episodes/06-ssh-auth.md

 - "Why use SSH key authentication?"
 - "How do I set up SSH key authentication?"
 objectives:
-- "Set up SSH key authentication between your laptop and COLA servers."
+- "Set up SSH key authentication between your laptop and the ORC cluster."
 keypoints:
-- "Unix shells can be launched in a customized way with the user's preferences."
+- "SSH key authentication enhances security."
-- "Aliases can be defined that substitute short strings for long or complex commands."
+- "SSH key authentication reduces the frustration of repeatedly typing passwords."
 ---

 ### What is SSH and what are SSH keys?

 SSH, or secure shell, is an encrypted protocol used to communicate remotely with servers from another computer.
-When working on Unix or Linux servers like the COLA computers, you will frequently be connecting via terminal sessions using SSH.
+When working on Unix or Linux servers like the ORC computing system, you will frequently be connecting via terminal sessions using SSH.

 SSH keys provide an extremely secure way of logging in that does not require remembering and typing your password each time.
-It is highly recommended as a safe, secure, and more convenient way to work on the COLA computers from your personal computer.
+It is highly recommended as a safe, secure, and more convenient way to work on remote computing systems from your personal computer.

 ### How does an SSH key work?